PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 ![Kenobi site admin](/img/kenobi_http_admin.png)

 Given that there were a few other targets, I decided to look into those before enumerating the webserver further.
-Samba seemed like a reasonable next choice and I began by enumarating both shares and users using two of the smb scripts provided with nmap.
+Samba seemed like a reasonable next choice and I began by enumerating both shares and users using two of the smb scripts provided with nmap.

 ```
 root@kali:~/scans# nmap --script=smb-enum-shares.nse,smb-enum-users.nse -p 445 -oA smb $ATTACKTARGET